sqfmi/beepy-docs/docs/faq.md

 First, make sure the battery is charged by plugging in the USB C port and flipping the power switch.
 Then you need to follow the instructions to [flash an SD card with the OS](/docs/getting-started).

-### Help, the screen is very striking static pattern, even after I've flashed the SD card
+### Help, the screen is stuck displaying a very striking static pattern, even after I've flashed the SD card

 You need to run the install script before the screen can display anything.